 According to Animal Cancer Foundation, 1 in 5 cats will develop cancer in their lifetime.
 Cancer in cats is actually less common than cancer in dogs, but once it is diagnosed, it tends to move faster.
-Knowledge is power, and our role as pet parents is to be armed with information and provide our companions with the best possible care.
-Yet, how much do we really know about this deadly disease in cats?
-It's time to talk science!
+Learn more about cancer in cats with Basepaws!

 Please note that due to the complexity of the issue, we decided to split this article into two parts.
 The first part covered the background information and explained what cancer is, how it develops and what causes it.
 The second part will focus on the types of feline cancer, treatment, and prevention.
 Here, we will address the following: